 CASE PROFILE – Samuel Hayward

-The cause of death was a series of blows to his head with a dumbbell, which was located next to his body.
+The 46-year old accountant had received a series of blows to his head with a dumbbell, which was located next to his body.
 He had also been strangled with an electrical cord.

 One single unidentified fingerprint belonging to the probable offender was found in Mr Hayward’s bathroom.

-Inquiries have revealed that he had lunch with his suspected attacker at McLaren Vale on Saturday, November 19.
-There was also a sighting of him walking on the beach at Kingston Park the same day and police believe he was murdered either that night or early the next day.
+Inquiries revealed he had lunch with his suspected attacker at McLaren Vale on Saturday, November 19.
+There was also a sighting of him walking on the beach at Kingston Park the same day.
+Police believe he was murdered either that night or early the next day.

 The attacker fled the scene in Mr Hayward’s Suzuki hatch, which travelled through Victoria and up the east coast of New South Wales — using Mr Hayward’s two credit cards to buy petrol and clothes, pay for accommodation and withdraw cash.
 The card was first used at Horsham in Victoria on Sunday, November 20.
 It was used nine times in that state and another six times in NSW.
 On each occasion the person neatly forged Mr Hayward’s signature.
 On Thursday, November 24, the person tried to buy a pair of Ray-Ban sunglasses at Port Kembla using Mr Hayward’s Mastercard but by then it had been flagged as stolen and the transaction was refused.